bitsongofficial/go-bitsong/docs/upgrade-node.md

 # Upgrade Your Node

-This document describes the upgrade procedure of a `gaiad` full-node to a new version.
+This document describes the upgrade procedure of a `bitsongd` full-node to a new version.

 ## Software Upgrade

-First, stop your instance of `gaiad`.
+First, stop your instance of `bitsongd`.
 Next, upgrade the software:

 ```bash
 cd $GOPATH/src/github.com/BitSongOfficial/go-bitsong